curv3d/curv/docs/advanced/Tail_Call.rst

 frame on the function call stack.

-In the functional programming community, efficient implementation of tail calls is considered to be a basic requirement for functional programming languages.
+In the functional programming community, efficient implementation of tail calls is considered to be a fundamental requirement for functional programming languages.
 Curv meets this requirement.